microsoft/fast/packages/utilities/fast-benchmarks/README.md

 To add a benchmark, create a new directory in `/benchmarks/` to hold your benchmark, eg `/benchmark/my-benchmark/`.
 Next, create an `index.ts` file and optionally an `index.html` file.

 ### index.ts
-This file sets up the benchmark scenario and should export on instance of `Benchmark` as the **default export**:
+This file sets up the benchmark scenario and should export an instance of `Benchmark` as the **default export**:

 ```ts
 export default new Benchmark(() => /* do something */);